 What about Italian lemonade?
 First, a bit of clarification.
 In Chicago, we have a high caloric delicacy called Italian Beef.
-John wrote about it in his piece on food extremes.
 In Chicago, there are Italian beef stands that sell wonderful sandwiches of very thin sliced beef which has been marinating in spicy beef gravy.
 The gravy is integral to the sandwich.
 One option when ordering is whether you want the bun ‘dipped’ in the gravy or not.
 Most folks think it tastes better dipped.
 It’s just a little sloppier to handle and eat.

 Although these are called Italian beef sandwiches they are only sold in Chicago.
 Perhaps they should be called Chicago Italian beef sandwiches.
 Or, maybe Chicago beef sandwiches.
 It just so happens that they are sold at Italian beef stands.